 Do You Know Your State’s Baby Facts?

-To accompany the fact sheets, ZERO TO THREE's Baby Facts: Observations for States tells more of a story about the facts, showing observations of how infants and toddlers are faring across some states.
-For example, did you know that in 36 states the cost of child care for an infant is more than one-third of the median income for a single mother?
-Or that the three states with the highest percentage of low birthweight babies are neighboring states Alabama, Louisiana, and Mississippi?
+But that’s not all—there’s more to understand than just the data for your state.
+ZERO TO THREE’s Baby Facts: Observations for States tells a story about the facts, providing highlights on how infants and toddlers are faring across some states.
+For example, did you know that in 36 states, the cost of child care for an infant is more than one-third of the median income for a single mother?
+Or that the three states with the highest percentage of low-birthweight babies are neighboring states Alabama, Louisiana, and Mississippi?